 Even though it can handle the requests simultaneously, we need to remember that there is no multithreading.
 If a real-time Node.js application is not implemented correctly, the callbacks may slow it down.
 When implemented correctly, however, it’s not a con anymore.

 Node.js has been noticed for changing API at frequent intervals.
 Is it a serious issue?
 Well, when the API changes, developers need to make changes to the existing code base to make it compatible with the latest version of the Node.js API.

 Pros of Ruby on Rails

-It is often said that if you speak English, you are able to understand Ruby.
-While it is not literally the truth (sorry, some level of understanding of the whole concept of programming will be useful anyway), it is true that Ruby’s “natural, English-like” syntax is easy to read and easy to write.
+It is often said that if you speak English, you can understand Ruby.
+While it is not the truth (sorry, some level of understanding of the whole concept of programming will be useful anyway), Ruby’s “natural, English-like” syntax is indeed easy to read and easy to write.